Why is pH important?

 * Water hardness is defined by the amount of trace minerals present, such as calcium and magnesium.
 Water is considered 'hard' if it has more than 125 parts per million of trace minerals.
 Charlotte's tap water has an average of 34 ppm or 1.8 grains per gallon of trace minerals, so it is considered 'soft' water.

-The safety of our customers' drinking water is the top priority for your clean water professionals at Charlotte-Mecklenburg Utilities.
+The safety of our customers' drinking water is the top priority for your clean water professionals at CLTWater.
 Customers can dial 311 or 704-336-7600 if they have a water quality concern.

 Bottled Water and Tap Water